lawrennd/old_talks/_data-science/includes/access-assess-address.md

 \subsection{Access}

-\notes{In the Access, Assess, Address paradigm, the first challenge is accessing the data.
+\notes{The Fynesse paradigm considers three aspects to data analysis, Access, Assess, Address.
+The first aspect we'll consider is *accessing* the data.
 Depending on domain, the skills needed to address this challenge will vary greatly.
 For example, [Michael T. Smith](https://www.sheffield.ac.uk/dcs/people/academic/michael-smith) was leading a project in collaboration with the Kampala police force to collate accident data.}

 \slides{